-When local businessman Robert Ridge was out deer hunting one September afternoon back in 2004, little did he realize that he was, potentially, about to make a discovery that has come under scrutiny and fierce debate even to this day.
-Half buried in the sands of the desert was a small brown rock that stuck out from the rest of the terrain.
-It was only when he ventured to pick it up that he discovered an embossed design on one face of it.
+Local businessman Robert Ridge discovered the Roswell Rock while out deer hunting on the afternoon of September 4, 2004.
+Little did he realize that he made a discovery that has come under scrutiny and fierce debate even to this day.
+A small, brown rock lay partially covered in dirt in the sands of the desert.
+Only after venturing to pick it up did he notice an embossed design on one face of it.

-Ridge made an additional discovery about his new find.
-The rock had a strong magnetic field that emanated from somewhere within it.
-When coming into magnetic contact with exterior magnetism, the rock would slowly revolve in a clockwise or counter-clockwise direction, depending on which pole was being manipulated.
+Ridge noted that the rock had a strong magnetic field that emanated from somewhere within it.
+When coming into magnetic contact, the rock slowly revolved in a clockwise or counter-clockwise direction, depending on which pole was being manipulated.
 The rock was also somehow able to remain in physical contact with one’s hand when that hand was being held in a vertical orientation.

-Almost certainly the most eye-catching feature of the rock is the design itself; similar to a crop circle found in Southern England about a decade before the rock was discovered.
-This crop circle was discovered by a pilot and his passenger who flew over the field twice within half an hour.
-The first time that they passed there was nothing but a standard field of corn.
-When they returned, the circle had been formed.
-Crop circle investigators carried out extensive studies of the circle and eventually came to the conclusion that it was not only a genuine example, but a near perfect formation.
-Studies of the correlation between the rock and the circle have discovered that both are designed to scale in relation to one another.
+The most eye-catching feature of the rock is the design itself; similar to a crop circle found in Swindon, England about a decade before the rock’s discovery.
+A pilot and his passenger discovered the crop circle as they flew over the field twice within half an hour.
+The first time they passed there was nothing but a standard field of corn.
+When they returned, the circle had formed.
+Crop circle investigators carried out extensive studies of the circle and eventually came to the conclusion it was not only a genuine example but a near-perfect formation.
+A comparison of the rock and the circle indicate they are both designed to scale with one another.
 One perfectly overlays the other.

 Skeptics of the Roswell Rock say that it is either some elaborate hoax or some kind of anomaly that has somehow managed to beat the million-to-one odds of becoming sensitized to magnetism.
-According to conventional wisdom, the best way to fabricate the rock would be sandblast an existing stone using a stencil designed placed upon the top of it.
-While such an endeavor would create an external design, testing of this hypothesis produced an example of lesser quality than that of the rock has.
-With enough time and dedication, it is surely possible to create a definitive example, but then why leave it out in the middle of nowhere and hope that it would be found?
-It would certainly be more logical to hide it where it would be almost guaranteed to be discovered.
+According to conventional wisdom, the best way to fabricate the rock would be sandblasting an existing stone using a stencil designed placed upon the top of it.
+While such an endeavor would create an external design, testing of this hypothesis produced an example of lesser quality than that of the rock.
+With enough time and dedication, it is surely possible to create a definitive example, but then why leave it out in the middle of nowhere and hope it would be found?

 Or maybe someone is trying to tell us something different.